Shotbow/fudawiki-files/hanafuda/games/honbana.md

 # Gameplay
 Gameplay proceeds in much the same manner as other fishing games, with the dealer going first.
 On your turn, add one card from your hand to the field, followed by the top card of the draw pile, matching each of them with a card on the field if possible.
 If a pair is made, capture those cards and add them to your scoring area.

+Play then continues counter-clockwise around the table, with each player repeating the above steps in turn, until all cards have been played.

-Since the [Phoenix](/en/hanafuda/suits/paulownia#phoenix) is the only Paulownia card used, the player who plays or draws this card simply places it directly to their own scoring area without first sending it to the field.
+Note that since the [Phoenix](/en/hanafuda/suits/paulownia#phoenix) is the only Paulownia card used, the player who plays or draws this card simply places it directly to their own scoring area without first sending it to the field.
 If it is dealt to the field at the beginning of the game, the dealer automatically captures it.
 ## Scoring
 At the end of the round, the draw pile, field, and hands should all have been exhausted, and all cards have been captured.
 The scoring process has two steps.